-PFRS 7 requires the Bank to disclose information about rights of offset and related arrangements (such as collateral posting requirements) for financial instruments under an enforceable master netting agreements or similar arrangements.
+The Bank is required to disclose information about rights of offset and related arrangements (such as collateral posting requirements) for financial instruments under an enforceable master netting agreements or similar arrangements.
 The effects of these arrangements are disclosed in the succeeding table (amounts in thousands).

-December 31, 2022 Gross carrying Gross amounts offset in accordance Net amount presented in statements of Effect of remaining rights of set-off (including rights to set Financial assets amounts with financial off financial collateral) that recognized at end of (before the offsetting position do not meet PAS 32 offsetting Net exposure reporting period by type offsetting) criteria [a-b] criteria [c-d] [a] [b] [c] [d] [e] Financial assets SPURA (Note 6) ₽1,967,022 ₽- ₽- ₽1,967,022 ₽- December 31, 2021 Gross amounts December Net amount 31, 2021 Gross amounts offset in 31, 2021 Effect of remaining rights of Gross carrying Net amount Effect of remaining rights of set-off (including rights to set Financial assets Gross carrying amounts offset in Net amount presented in Effect of remaining rights of set-off (including rights to set off financial collateral) that recognized at end of , , offset in accordance Net amount presented in statements of financial position Effect of remaining rights of set-off (including rights to set Net exposure amounts offset in accordance with Net amount presented in statements of financial Effect of remaining rights of set-off (including rights to set off financial collateral) that Net exposure recognized at end of reporting period by type amounts (before offset in accordance with the offsetting Net amount presented in statements of financial position Effect of remaining rights of set-off (including rights to set off financial collateral) that do not meet PAS 32 offsetting recognized at end of amounts (before offsetting) offset in accordance with the offsetting criteria Net amount presented in statements of financial position [a-b] Effect of remaining rights of set-off (including rights to set off financial collateral) that do not meet PAS 32 offsetting criteria [c-d]
+December 31, 2023 Financial assets Gross carrying amounts Gross amounts offset in accordance with Net amount presented in statements of financial Effect of remaining rights of set-off (including rights to set off financial collateral) that recognized at end of (before the offsetting position do not meet PAS 32 offsetting Net exposure reporting period by type offsetting) criteria [a-b] criteria [c-d] [a] [b] [c] [d] [e] Financial assets SPURA (Note 6) ₽3,644,596 ₽- ₽- ₽3,644,596 ₽- December 31, 2022 Gross amounts December Net amount 31, 2022 Gross amounts offset in 31, 2022 Effect of remaining rights of Gross carrying Net amount · Financial assets Gross carrying amounts offset in Net amount presented in Effect of remaining rights of Financial assets recognized at end of , , offset in accordance Net amount presented in statements of Effect of remaining rights of set-off (including rights to set Net exposure amounts offset in accordance with Net amount presented in statements of financial Effect of remaining rights of set-off (including rights to set off financial collateral) that Net exposure [c-d] recognized at end of amounts (before offset in accordance with the offsetting Net amount presented in statements of financial position Effect of remaining rights of set-off (including rights to set off financial collateral) that do not meet PAS 32 offsetting 1 recognized at end of amounts (before offsetting) offset in accordance with the offsetting criteria Net amount presented in statements of financial position [a-b] Effect of remaining rights of set-off (including rights to set off financial collateral) that do not meet PAS 32 offsetting criteria [c-d]